Our Governors

 I am a Practice Manager for a GP Practice in South Bristol so I have good experience of policy writing, recruitment and finance.
 Whilst I don’t have any educational experience, I believe I have the skills and knowledge to help make a positive difference within the governors team.

-My son is currently in reception and I also have a daughter who is 2.
+My son is currently at the school.
 I’m looking forward to championing the school and am highly passionate about what Knowle Park can deliver to the children.

 Nancy Kemp - Parent Governor

-My name is Nancy Kemp and I have been a Parent governor for three years, I have one child in school.
+My name is Nancy Kemp and I have been a Parent governor for a number of years and my child attended the school.

 I am an Early Years teacher at another local primary school, where I currently work in a reception class.
 I have also worked in both KS1 and KS2.
 I also spent several years working at a local pre-school.